By Waqas Arshad

 How SOFCs Work—And Why that Works for AI Data Centers

 SOFCs generate electricity through electrochemical reaction, not combustion, achieving electrical efficiencies beyond 60%.
 That’s nearly double the 30–35% efficiency of conventional gas or diesel generators.
-SOFCs operate at high temperatures, and if facilities capture and use that heat—called combined heat and power, or CHP, recovery—the total system efficiency exceeds 85%.
+Solid oxide fuel cells operate at high temperatures, and if facilities capture and use that heat—called combined heat and power, or CHP, recovery—the total system efficiency exceeds 85%.

-Unlike traditional generators, which are designed for emergency backup and idle most of the time, SOFCs produce continuous 24/7 power.
+Unlike traditional generators, which are designed for emergency backup and idle most of the time, SOFCs support continuous 24/7 onsite AI data center power generation.
 And they do it while emitting near-zero pollution, little noise (below 65 dB) because there are no moving parts, and pure water vapor as a byproduct, which may be reused for cooling systems.

 This combination of attributes makes SOFCs viable for permitting in suburban and even urban communities that would resist combustion-based generation.